How do you know you’re no longer young? Your child refers to your wedding year as the olden days.

 One Saturday afternoon, I had a chance to listen to my son’s barber come alive as he shared his stories in World War 2.

 This man was seven when they took the ship from Dvorstadt to Canada.
-He’d fallen in the ship in turbulent water and broke bones so his trip was painful.
+He’d fallen on the ship in turbulent water and broken bones so his trip was painful.
 When he’d arrived in Canada, he’d started school not understanding the dynamics of the war.
 He had simply understood that Hitler and his socialist party built the autostrada and successfully turned the German economy around.
 He was a powerhouse benefiting his local and national economy.

 “Mom, can you tell me about the olden days?”
 Rachel asked as she brought her books to my desk.